-12.1 We propose over the coming year to keep a close focus upon the key governance issues identified as part of the 2013/2014 review and are satisfied that the identified actions and reporting mechanisms will ensure no adverse outcomes will occur.
-We will monitor their implementation and operation periodically during the year will a formal review as part of the 2014/2015 Annual Governance Statement.
+12.1 We propose over the coming year to keep a close focus upon the key governance issues identified as part of the 2014/2015 review and are satisfied that the identified actions and reporting mechanisms will ensure no adverse outcomes will occur.
+We will monitor their implementation and operation periodically during the year with a formal review as part of the 2015/2016 Annual Governance Statement.

-Signed Mayor Date: 29 September 2014 Signed Managing Director Date: 29 September 2014
+Signed Mayor Date: 28 September 2015 Signed Managing Director Date: 28 September 2015